eflautt/ga-data-science/lessons/lesson-03/readme.md

 ### LEARNING OBJECTIVES
 *After this lesson, you will be able to:*

-- Use NumPy and Pandas libraries to analyze datasets using basic summary statistics: mean, median, mode, max, min, quartile, inter-quartile range, variance, standard deviation and correlation
+- Use NumPy and Pandas libraries to analyze datasets using basic summary statistics: mean, median, mode, max, min, quartile, inter-quartile range, variance, standard deviation, and correlation
-- Create data visualization - line graph, box plots, and histograms- to discern characteristics and trends in a dataset (scatter plots will come in part 2)
+- Create data visualizations - including: line graphs, box plots, and histograms- to discern characteristics and trends in a dataset
 - Identify a normal distribution within a dataset using summary statistics and visualization
-- Id variable types and complete dummy coding by hand
+- ID variable types and complete dummy coding by hand

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*

 - Create, open and create and IPython Notebook
 - Have completed python pre-work

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*

 - Gather materials needed for class
 - Complete Prep work required
 - Prepare any specific instructions